-Section 141 of division A of the Continuing Appropriations Act, 2024 and Other Extensions Act (Public Law 118-15, September 30, 2023), as added by section 101 of division A of the Further Continuing Appropriations and Other Extensions Act, 2024 (Public Law 118-22, November 16, 2023), provides that the provisions of section 747 (as modified by section 141) "shall be applied through the date specified in section 106(3) of this Act."
-Section 101(1) of Public Law 118-22 amends section 106(3) to extend this date to February 2, 2024.
-Thus, under section 141 the freeze on the payable rates for certain senior political appointees continues through February 2, 2024.
+Section 141 of division A of the Continuing Appropriations Act, 2024 and Other Extensions Act (Public Law 118-15, September 30, 2023), as added by section 101 of division A of the Further Continuing Appropriations and Other Extensions Act, 2024 (Public Law 118-22, November 16, 2023), provided that the provisions of section 747 of Public Law 117-328 (as modified by section 141) "shall be applied through the date specified in section 106(3) of this Act."
+The date in section 106(3) applicable to the pay freeze provision was initially set at February 2, 2024, and subsequently extended by continuing resolutions to March 8, 2024, and then to March 22, 2024.
+(See section 101 of division A of the Extension of Continuing Appropriations and Other Matters Act, 2024 (Public Law 118-40, March 1, 2024), which amended section 106(3) to extend the applicable date to March 22, 2024.)
+The Further Consolidated Appropriations Act, 2024 (Public Law 118-47, March 23, 2024), contains a provision that continues the freeze on the payable pay rates for the Vice President and certain senior political appointees through the last day of the last pay period that begins in calendar year 2024.
+(See section 747 of title VII of division B of the Act.)
+Thus, the freeze on the payable rates for affected senior political appointees continues through January 11, 2025, for those appointees paid on the standard biweekly pay period cycle.
 Future Congressional action will determine whether the pay freeze continues beyond that date.

-Hereafter, all references in this attachment to "section 747" refer to the section 747 of division E of the Consolidated Appropriations Act, 2023, and all references to "section 141" refer to section 141 of division A of the Continuing Appropriations Act, 2024 and Other Extensions Act.
+Hereafter, all references in this attachment to "section 747" refer to the section 747 of title VII of division B of the Further Consolidated Appropriations Act, 2024.

-B. Covered Senior Political Appointees
+B. Covered senior political appointees